ghc/ghc/docs/users_guide/using-warnings.rst

     extension.

 .. ghc-flag:: -Wloopy-superclass-solve
-    :shortdesc: warn when creating potentially-loopy superclass constraint evidence
+    :shortdesc: *(deprecated)* warn when creating potentially-loopy superclass constraint evidence
     :type: dynamic
     :reverse: -Wno-loopy-superclass-solve

     :since: 9.6.1

-    As explained in :ref:`undecidable-instances`, when using
+    This warning is deprecated.
+It no longer has any effect since GHC 9.10.
+    In the past, :extension:`UndecidableInstances` allowed potentially
-    :extension:`UndecidableInstances` it is possible for GHC to construct non-terminating evidence for certain superclass constraints.
+    non-terminating evidence for certain superclass constraints.

-    This behaviour is scheduled to be removed in a future GHC version.
-    In the meantime, GHC emits this warning to inform users of potential non-termination.
-Users can manually add the required constraint to the context to avoid the problem (thus silencing the warning).
+    This is no longer allowed, as explained in :ref:`undecidable-instances`.
+    This warning was used during the transition period.

 .. ghc-flag:: -Wterm-variable-capture
     :shortdesc: warn when an implicitly quantified type variable captures a term's name